repoze/repoze.formapi/src/repoze/formapi/README.txt

   >>> form.data['artist'] is None
   True

-If a request comes in, the values are reflected in the form data.
+In a web application, usually we'll anticipate data coming in through the request object.
+Values are then reflected in the form data.
 We can also validate the request against the form fields.

-There's no inherent concept of required fields, hence requests may provide zero or more field values.
+.. note:: There's no inherent concept of required fields.

 We pass the request to the form as keyword argument.

   >>> request = Request(
   ...    params=(('title', u'Motorcity Detroit USA Live'),))
   >>> form = TapeForm(request=request)

-This request would set the title of the record on the form data object; since it's a valid unicode string, we expect no validation errors.
+This will set the title of the record on the form data object.
+Since it's a valid unicode string, we expect no validation errors.

   >>> form.validate()
   True
   >>> form.data['title']
   u'Motorcity Detroit USA Live'